hex0punk/wally/README.md

 #### Searching nodes

 Start typing on the search bar on the left to find a node by name.
-This feature is currently very experimental.

 ### PNG and XDOT Graph output